TheNumbat/thenumbat.github.io/cmu.md

 **Background:** I entered CMU with an extensive programming background in both systems and some real-time graphics, as well as a decent undergrad math background.
 I didn't have any competitive math/programming experience.

 **☆**: courses which I thought were worth attending CMU for.
-Courses without a star are still worthwhile unless stated otherwise, but did not particularly stand out.
+Courses without a star are still worthwhile unless stated otherwise, but one could find a similar experience at other universities.

 ## Fall 2021 (Preliminary)
 - 11-485: Introduction to Deep Learning